aartipotnuru/CS462FinalProject/README.md

 It trains a classifier over ingredient categories and prints validation/test accuracy.

-> Note: The current training script does not save a PyTorch model file automatically.
-If you want to use a trained model in the Gradio app, save it as `model.pt` in the project root or update `recommenderSystem/app_gradio.py` to load your model path.

 ## Step 3: Launch the Gradio app

 Start the recommendation interface from the project root: